Dictionary content from CC-CEDICT

 to be ticklish

-once bitten by a snake, ten years in fear of a well rope / once bitten, twice shy (idiom)
+lit. once bitten by a snake, one is scared all one's life at the mere sight of a rope (saying) / fig. once bitten, twice shy

 better to be safe than sorry (proverb) / to be prepared just in case